Skip to content

 ← Top Stories

-SF's Housing Nonprofit Machine: Block Units, Skim Fees, Hide the Money, Run for Higher Office
+SF's Nonprofit Housing Machine: Block Units, Hide Money, Manage Poverty, Never Build

-A network of SF housing nonprofits — TODCO, CCDC — and their political allies have killed hundreds of units, hidden finances behind 29 LLCs, and benefited from a system that taxed $1.2 billion in fees from affordable housing projects.
+A network of SF housing nonprofits — TODCO, CCDC — and their political allies have killed hundreds of units, hidden finances behind 29 LLCs, and spent three-quarters of a billion dollars a year on homelessness while outcomes got worse.
 When SFMTA promised 465 affordable units at Potrero Yard, there was never funding to build them.
-The pattern: promise housing, extract money, block construction, fail upward.
+The people running this system don't deliver housing — they control who gets it, block what they don't control, and convert the resulting scarcity into political power.

 Read Top Post

-SFMTA promised 465 affordable units atop Potrero Yard, then admitted the housing was never funded.
-Community members spent eight years in working groups designing homes that existed only on paper.
-The agency cut 365 units, the Board of Supervisors called it a “tremendous policy failure” — and voted 10-0 to approve anyway.
-Same city where TODCO and CCDC control billions in housing assets while blocking new construction.
+SFMTA promised 465 affordable units atop Potrero Yard, then admitted there was never funding to build them.
+Community members spent eight years in working groups designing the housing.
+SFMTA cut 365 units; the Board of Supervisors called it a ‘tremendous policy failure’ — then voted 10-0 to approve anyway.
+The same system that blocks market-rate housing can’t deliver the subsidized housing it promises instead.

 Apr 17, 2026 · 5 min